 There is an increasing awareness in the OTs and CDs of the importance of biodiversity and the vital ecosystem services it provides.
 Some of the UK OTs and CDs are in the process of developing a Biodiversity Strategy and/or National Biodiversity Action Plan.
 These combined with a number of other policies and strategies work to conserve the wildlife and habitats in the OTs and CDs.
 The Convention on Biological Diversity (CBD) has been extended to 5 OTs and 2 CDs (British Virgin Islands, Cayman Islands, Gibraltar, South Georgia & South Sandwich Islands and St Helena, Ascension & Tristan da Cunha; and Isle of Man and Jersey).

+in 2000.
 The Isle of Man recently published its own Biodiversity Strategy: Managing our Natural Wealth, The Isle of Man’s First Biodiversity Strategy

 Full details of activities and progress are recorded within the individual UK OT and CD reports in Appendix 4 of the UK’s 5th National Report